MathisHammel/kara71.github.io/_posts/2019-04-07-SpamAndFlags-Fermat.md

 Do you see that 65th bit all the way to the left ?
 It doesn't fit in the 64 bits allocated to the result, so the CPU just gets rid of it.
 All that's left is 1010 in binary, which translates to 10 in decimal.
 So this explains why the result is only 10 whereas we multiplied two large numbers together.

 This is different from a buffer overflow, where the computer writes a string of bytes in a memory section which is too small to contain it.
-In that case, the overflowing data is still written and can be exploited to overwrite another memory section.
+With buffer overflows, the overflowing data is still written and can be exploited to overwrite another memory section.
 In the case of integer overflows, leftover bits are simply ignored.

 Some languages such as Python make the developer's life almost too easy by using arbitrary length integers, where the number of bits allocated is dynamic and integer overflows can't happen.